 In early 1992, Eric Banks brought together a group of singing friends to perform his Master’s and Doctoral recitals in Choral Studies at the University of Washington.
 After Banks’ recitals were completed, the group wanted to keep singing together, so Banks chose a name for his ensemble based on the Greek adjective εσοτερικος – which describes a close-knit community and the secret knowledge that its members share.

-The Esoterics has released nineteen CD recordings to date – BEATA, ANTIPHONIA, ELEMENTIA, PENITENTIA, IMMAGINOSA, AMORE, SONETTARIA, NOTTURNA, MANDALA, RU’IA, OURANIA, BARBER, HAPTADAMA, CHIAROSCURA, SIRENE, AEONIA, OCEANA, SYLVANA, AETHERIA– several which have been favorably reviewed in The Gramophone and American Record Guide.
+The Esoterics has released twenty CD recordings to date – BEATA, ANTIPHONIA, ELEMENTIA, PENITENTIA, IMMAGINOSA, AMORE, SONETTARIA, NOTTURNA, MANDALA, RU’IA, OURANIA, BARBER, HAPTADAMA, CHIAROSCURA, SIRENE, AEONIA, OCEANA, SYLVANA, AETHERIA, and SYBILLA– several which have been favorably reviewed in The Gramophone and American Record Guide.
 Our recordings are distributed by Naxos of America.
 The ensemble has been honored as the only North American chorus invited to compete in the 2000 Cork International Choral Festival (Ireland), the 2001 Certamen Coral de Tolosa (Spain), and the 2006 Harald Andersén International Choir Competition in Helsinki (Finland).

 Always on the search for the next great choral masterpiece, The Esoterics inaugurated its annual choral composition competition, POLYPHONOS, in 2006.
 Through this competition, The Esoterics awards commissions to three composers each year – a national winner, an international winner, and a young winner (under age 30).
 As well, The Esoterics has demonstrated its complete commitment to choral education as the only choral ensemble in Washington State that grants continuing-education credit to its members who also teach in the public schools.

 In recognition for its efforts in choral education and innovation, The Esoterics has been honored four times with the ASCAP/Chorus America Award for the Adventurous Programming of Contemporary Music (in 2001, 2003, 2006, and 2008).
-The Esoterics has been honored to receive several grants from the arts commissions of Washington State, King County, and the City of Seattle, as well as from ArtsFund, The Seattle Foundation, and The National Endowment for the Arts, and the Copland Foundation.
+The Esoterics has been honored to receive several grants from the arts commissions of Washington State, King County, and the City of Seattle, as well as from ArtsFund, The Ann Stookey Fund for Music, The Horizons Foundation, The Seattle Foundation, and The National Endowment for the Arts, and the Aaron Copland Fund for New Music.
 The Esoterics is a proud member of the American Choral Director’s Association, Chorus America, the International Federation for Choral Music, and GALA, the Gay and Lesbian Association of Choruses.